KireinaHoro/research-plan/main.typ

 correct user space application.
 All these overheads come on top of the actual CPU cycles spent executing the actual @rpc handler.
-Many of these overheads are fixed, not scaling with the size of the request and response, meaning that they dispropotionately impact short invocations and significantly lowering efficiency in their processing.
+Many of these overheads are fixed, not scaling with the size of the request and response, meaning that they disproportionately impact short invocations and significantly lowering efficiency in their processing.
 These overheads contradict with the ever increasing demand for higher processing efficiency by datacenters.